Seropyan1995/svg-logo-creation/README.md

 ## Usage

 In order to run the SVG Logo generator, the user will need to type `node index.js` to launch a series of questions.
 Once all the questions have been answered, the responses will be saved/written to a “logo.svg” file.

+## Contributing
+Contributions from youtube videos, stackoverflow, classmates in knowledge support to finish SVG logo challenge.

 ## Tests